porbeta/ngce-schematics/README.md

-# Angular Schematics - Custome Elements
+# Angular Schematics - Custom Elements

 This repository is a Schematic implementation used to create Angular applications that support custom elements.